• Skip to primary navigation

 • Facebook20

-This recipe for savoury muffins is made with pimento olives and capicollo, but can easily customized with your favourite cold cuts!
+This easy recipe makes savoury olive muffins with pimento olives and capicollo, but you can easily customize it with your favourite cold cuts and add-ins!

 Savoury muffins with olive and capicollo

-I want to make savoury muffins popular.
-That's how much I love them.
-There's a lot of untapped potential here!
 Have you ever had a savoury muffin?
 They are SUPER EASY to throw together and you can get really creative with savoury muffins.
-Think pizza muffins, which are an excellent example of savoury baking!
+For example, check out these pizza muffins, which are an excellent example of savoury baking!

 Savoury muffins with Maple Leaf Montreal Steak Spice Capicollo ready for the oven